dhyeonlee/dhyeonlee.github.io/README.md

 ### Dissertion
 **Donghyeon Lee**, “On-chip memory reduction in CNN hardware design for image super-resolution”, Ph.D.
 Dissertation, Seoul National University, Feb.
 2019.

+### Jekyll Themes

+Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/dhyeonlee/dhyeonlee.github.io/settings/pages).
+The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 <!-- ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/dhyeonlee/dhyeonlee.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.